Appdome/appdome-orb/README.md

 ### Setup

-In order to use the Appdome Orb on CircleCI you will need need to retrieve the Appdome-provided API token by copying it from the platfrom:
+In order to use the Appdome Orb on CircleCI you will need need to retrieve the Appdome-provided API token by copying it from the platform:

 #### To get or reset your API token: